jump-dev/JuMP.jl/docs/src/names.md

 Names
 =====

+TODO: This discussion is redundant with and inconsistent with the discussion of names for variables.
+Also mention that expressions can be anonymous or named.

 There a two different naming aspects that need to be distinguished when creating variables/contraints (resp. a container of variables/constraints):